quintus5/Lightstage-Classifier/README.md

 ## Compatibility

-**Matlab**: The toolbox was written in MATLAB 2019a, but should be compatible with earlier versions.
+**Matlab**: The code was written in MATLAB 2019a, but should be compatible with earlier versions.

-**File Formats**: The toolbox works with ".tiff" images, although can be changed to work with any others.
+**File Formats**: The code works with ".tiff" images, although can be changed to work with any others.

 ## Contributing / Feedback
 For enquiries, please email twan8752 {at} uni dot sydney dot edu dot au

 ## Acknowledgements
-Credit to MATLAB team for build-in functions
+Credit to [D.G.Dansereau](https://dgd.vision/) for supervising this project.

 ## Citing
-The appropriate citation is:

-<pre>@article{wang2020multiplexed,
+Please cite the following article if you find this source code useful:
+NOTE: to be changed.
+'''bibtex
+@article{wang2020multiplexed,
   title={Multiplexed Illumination for Classifying Visually Similar Objects}, author={Taihua Wang and Donald G. Dansereau}, journal={under review, Computer Vision and Image Understanding ({CVIU})}, year={2020}, publisher={Elsevier}
-}</pre>
+}
+'''